-The greater part of the body’s calcium is put away as a mineral in bones, a precisely controlled measure of this synthetic component is transported into the cell, in its ionic shape, where it assumes an imperative part in administering cell capacities.
-Cells manage calcium take-up through unique pores, or channels, that open and close as required.
+The more significant part of the body’s calcium is put away as a mineral in bones; a precisely controlled measure of this synthetic component is transported into the cell in its ionic shape, which assumes an imperative part in administering cell capacities.
+Cells manage calcium take-up through unique pores or channels that open and close as required.

 Now, scientists at the Columbia University Medical Center (CUMC) have captured the first detailed snapshots of the structure of a membrane pore that enables epithelial cells to absorb calcium.
 Scientists believe that these images could optimize the development of drugs to correct abnormalities in calcium uptake, which have been linked to cancers of the breast, endometrium, prostate, and colon.